 It’s important to understand the complexity of healthcare credentialing and license verification according to each authority that is involved in determining who is eligible to provide quality care.
 To do this, let’s review the authority figures as they relate to the rules and requirements for each licensed provider and healthcare organization.

 National Healthcare Certification and Registration

 National certification and registration organizations exist to verify that each individual has completed the proper requirements for their specific job title or discipline.
 A prominent example would be American Allied Health which provides online certification for a variety of positions including many technicians or medical assistant roles.
-Providers can register and obtain a national certification once they have supplied proof of educational and experience requirements, and pass an exam.
+Providers can register and obtain a national certification once they have supplied proof of educational and experience requirements, and passed an exam.

 State Board of Medical Examiners